micro-ROS/micro-ROS.github.io/_docs/overview/transports/index.md

 micro-ROS uses the resource-optimized [DDS for Extremely Resource Constrained Environments (DDS-XRCE) standard](https://www.omg.org/spec/DDS-XRCE/), implemented by [eProsima's Micro-XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS/).

-It supports are variety of data link and transport protocols.
-However, the support depends on the underlying RTOS and the selected hardware.
+It supports a variety of data link and transport protocols.
+However, the support depends on the underlying RTOS and selected hardware.

 The following table specifies the available transports for the Reference and Tier-2 micro-ROS boards for each officially supported RTOS.
 You can find detailed information about hardware support [here](/docs/overview/hardware/).